-Repeat this process for all of the job ads.
+Repeat this process for all of the job ads you have collected.

 Next, take a look at all of the requirements for the jobs, and ask yourself honestly whether you have the skills, education or experience employers have asked for.
-Under the column "Do I Have This Requirement?", mark yes if you do and no if you do not.
+Under the column "Do I Have This Requirement?", mark yes if you do have the qualification and no if you do not.

-Print out as many copies of the form as you need.
-If you are looking at a job that has a long list of skill requirements, or if you are assessing a few different types of jobs, you'll need more than one page.
+Print out as many copies of the job skills list as you need.
+If you're looking at a job that has a long list of skill requirements, or if you are assessing a few different types of jobs, you'll need more than one page.